jturner/atreus-firmware/README.md

 The `layouts` pointer should be set to an array of layouts.
-Every scan through the keyboard matrix will set the current layout to the `current_layout_number`th element of the `layouts` array.
+Every scan through the keyboard matrix will set the current layout to the `current_layout_number` of the element in the `layouts` array.
 To make a keybinding that changes the current layout use the `LAYER()` macro.

-However, most functions will be called the final pass where each keypress is looked up in the currently active layout.
+However, most functions will be called in the final pass where each keypress is looked up in the currently active layout.
 That means if you have a function that changes the current layout, it needs to run sooner so it can affect regular keycode lookups.
 The `PRE_FUNCTION()`